jalalhussein1982/swordfish/README.md

 Use your preferred LLM to analyze the scraped content in `content.json`.

-See `prompts/query_refinement_prompt.md` for a prompt template to refine your search queries.
+## Query Refinement (Optional)

+The `prompts/` folder contains `query_refinement_prompt.md` - a prompt template you can use with your preferred LLM (ChatGPT, Claude, Gemini, etc.) to refine your search queries before searching.
+This can help optimize your queries for better dark web search engine results.

 ## Output Formats